decisioncoin/decisioncoin.github.io/protocol.md

 # Token

-DC is an ERC token that allows
+DecisionCoin is an [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) token that ensures the DecisionCoin network operates as intended.

+Each solution is its own [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) facilitated through smart contracts that define the business relationships.

+A solution consists of the following elements:
+1 - Target metric

 ## Economic Incentives
 Creating a healthy decisioning marketplace is critical.
 The marketplace needs to ensure two things: